 10th: E-mail that is actually secure by design

 Out of all the things we use in digital offices today, e-mail is one of the older inventions.
 Surprisingly, it hasn’t changed nearly as much as one would think.
 By default, e-mail is rather insecure, doesn’t verify senders and you can lie about almost everything when sending an e-mail to someone.
-None of the security enhancement, especially client-side ones, are really all that popular in that one could rely on them.
+None of the security enhancements, especially client-side ones, are really all that popular in that one could rely on them.
 No wonder e-mail is still the leading channel for scams.
 Yet, many of us use e-mail for majority of our communications.
 For some (myself included), e-mail is your personal ERP – your tasks come through e-mail and get marked done by moving the mail to the right folder.
 Priority is defined mainly by the order in which e-mails arrive.
 This combination of horrible security out of the box and such a heavy reliance seems rather odd if you don’t know the history behind e-mail.
-Besides people who are perfect and make no mistakes, it’s hard to think of another thing with such an impact.

 11th: Cybersecurity experts who know the business domain in which the company operates